 After milestones: Are we still aligned?
 Has drift crept in?
 One improvement before continuing?

-One canonical file per domain, controlled updates, and no parallel drafts.
-Prevents file fragmentation that causes contradictions and unreliable decisions.
+One canonical file per domain, controlled updates, no parallel drafts.
+Prevents contradictions and unreliable decisions.

 The foundation.
 Introduces the Control Stack (A1–A10) and canonical information pipeline.